The Dullstroom Epic

 Lesson learned: price points matter.
 R150 a year for the Fly of the Month Club?
 Easy sell.
 R2,000 a year for the Dullstroom Epic?
 Not so much.
 It was a complete flop.
 We ended up refunding Mark Leipzig.

-Now we had Mike on payroll and no business model.
+Now we had Mike on payroll and no business.

 Meanwhile, Wood Creations kept bleeding money.
-Niels was scrambling to raise funds.
-He was courting John Bredenkamp, trying desperately to get Safmarine to invest in his fruit bin concept.
-He’d even patented the designs in his own name.
-John kept advising him to “hold out.”
+Niels was scrambling to raise funds, courting John Bredenkamp, trying desperately to get Safmarine to invest in his fruit bin concept.
+He'd even patented the designs in his own name.
+John kept advising him to "hold out."

 To his credit, Robbie wired the money within three days, and we made payroll.

 But things were beyond critical.
-I wrote Niels a letter saying that even if John’s money came through, it would be too late.
-I told him, “If you do take it, don’t put it into the business.
-Take it in your own name, or have Carey hold it.
-Otherwise, you’re just feeding a bottomless hole.”
+I wrote Niels a letter saying that even if John's money came through, it would be too late.
+I told him, "If you do take it, don't put it into the business.
+Take it yourself, hold it.
+Otherwise, you're just feeding a bottomless hole."

 Then there was that one awful Friday.

-Leon Diaga and I had been to the bank—again—begging for money.
+Leon de Jager (the general manager) and I had been to the bank—again—begging for money.
 They said no. Payday came, and the staff went down to the bank.
-I knew there’d be nothing for them.
+I knew there'd be nothing for them.

 I called Niels—he was in White River.